chumphrey-cmd/Quiz-Generator/readme.md

   * Implement the ability to specify the number of questions that you want to display at a time (e.g., 90/120 total questions)
   * Have the ability to pause, save, or reset your current session while you are reviewing.
   * Have the ability to re-initiate your current saved session to restart your progress.
-  * Have the ability for your most missed questions to be marked and reviewed rather than having to retake the entire quiz all over again.
-Be provided a "Review button" at the end of the quiz/test that allows you to review only your missed or questions marked for review!

 * **UI/UX:**
   * Create a nice splash/introduction page/logo for the tool when the user first opens up the quiz.html file.